botpress/docs/docs/advanced/content-type-action.md

 }
 ```

 ### Dropdown

-A dropdown is single choice from multiple choice.
-It's a good element if you have specific choice to do.
+A dropdown is a single choice from multiple choice.
+It's a good element if you want one specific choice from a list.

 ![Dropdown image](../assets/advanced/dropdown.jpg)

+**`Example`**

 ```
 function action(bp: typeof sdk, event: sdk.IO.IncomingEvent, args: any, { user, temp, session } = event.state) {
   /** Your code starts below */

   /**
-   * Show how to create an Card content-type in an action.
+   * Show how to create a dropdown content-type in action.
    *```
    *   {
    *     type: 'dropdown',